 Congratulations on purchasing your new LION product.
-Your NFPA 1971 Compliant Structural Firefighting Helmet (referred to throughout this Guide as "NFPA 1971 Compliant Helmet" or "Helmet") is designed to provide limited protection in firefighting operations.
-It and its components are manufactured and certified under the performance requirements of NFPA 1971: Standard on Protective Ensembles for Structural Fire Fighting and Proximity Fire Fighting.
+Your NFPA 1971 Compliant Structural Firefighting Helmet or Proximity Firefighting Helmet (referred to throughout this Guide as "NFPA 1971 Compliant Helmet" or "Helmet") is designed to provide limited protection in firefighting operations.
+It and its components are manufactured and certified under the performance requirements of NFPA 1971: Standard on Protective Ensembles for Structural Firefighting and Proximity Firefighting.
+The helmet is either certified in the structural configuration or the proximity configuration (See section 5, page 10 for details).

 The User Instruction, Safety and Training Guide gives important instructions regarding the use, inspection, care, maintenance, storage and retirement of your Helmet.
-Immediately upon receipt of your Helmet, you should carefully read and save this Guide for future reference.
+No one except you, the trained firefighter, should remove this Guide from your Helmet.
+Immediately upon receipt of your Helmet, you should remove, carefully read and save this Guide in a three-ring binder for future reference.

 Firefighting is an extremely dangerous profession.
 The circumstances of each hazardous situation are unique and often impossible to predict.
-This Guide is a training tool to help you understand NFPA 1971 Structural Firefighting Helmets and how to use it in the safest possible manner during dangerous firefighting operations.
+This Guide is a training tool to help you understand NFPA 1971 Structural Firefighting and Proximity Firefighting Helmets and how to use it in the safest possible manner during dangerous firefighting operations.
 Please take the time to read it.